 In 1962, the company made a smart move when it hired a flavor chemist named John Ritchie to help them develop a new cola flavor.
 Ritchie had a bit of a track record being that he created Pepsi’s flavor in the 40s.
 The result was a unique, full-flavored cola that some consider similar to an RC Cola.

 Where the new cola really shined though was in the price department.
 C&C Cola regularly boasted in their advertisements that they were cheaper than either Coke or Pepsi, and they were.
 By only distributing their beverages to large stores, they were able to keep their costs lower, an appealing factor for families trying to make ends meet.

 Did you your family make C&C Cola their soft drink of choice in the 70s?
 Do you still prefer its flavor over the big two?
-We’d love to hear all of your memories of this soda underdog in our comments section below.
+I’d love to hear all of your memories of this soda underdog in the comments section below.

 I remember C&C like it was yesterday.
 Not exactly how it was so different from Coke and Pepsi, but just that it was on the shelves right next to them.